Freedom Funeral Insurance Review

 What are the Benefits of the Freedom Final Expenses Cover?

-Freedom Final Expenses Cover offers a range of benefits including
+Freedom Final Expenses Cover offered a range of benefits.
+These included:

 - Lump sum benefit: A lump sum benefit of up to $15,000 is payable in the event of the life insured’s death